Saturday, April 14, 2018

 But if Assad didn’t commit the atrocity in Douma, you might ask, who did?
 Well, first of all, there is still some small doubt that there there even was a chemical weapons attack.
 It is possible the event was staged, a propaganda op.
 But let’s assume that the attack occurred.
 Following basic police procedure, let’s pose the question of who would benefit from such an attack.
 Who had a motive?

 This is called, of course, a false flag event.
-And this one, really, it maybe wins the prize as the most glaringly obvious false flag in modern history.
+And this one, really, it maybe wins the prize as the most glaringly obvious false flag event in decades.

 But: Assuming the attack did happen, did the Syrian rebels plan and pull it off by themselves?
 Or did they have outside help?